 - Cool Car: McLeach's half-track.

-- Evil Poacher: There's a picture of him on the trope page, as well as the lyrics to the cheery little ditty he sings.
+- Evil Poacher: Formerly the trope image, as well as the lyrics to that cheery little ditty he sings.
 Did we mention he has a scope shotgun?
 Now there's a guy who loves to see the faces of his victims before he riddles them full of holes...

 - Faux Affably Evil: He often acts in a way that is almost charming, but his true, brutish traits always shine through.

 - Knife Nut: McLeach throws, flourishes, or menaces Cody with a variety of large, unpleasant skinning knives.
 Of course, as a professional poacher, he's got to be skilled with such implements, but does he have to enjoy it so much?